Table of Contents

-Today, over 300 million terabytes of data are created each day, presenting organizations with both powerful raw information and opportunity.
+According to a recent Gartner article, 84% of customer service and service support leaders cited customer data and analytics as “very or extremely important” for achieving their organizational goals in 2023.
 But if companies are unable to make sense of that data — and, more importantly, know the insights derived from it can be trusted — bad data can become a brick wall standing in the way of their most strategic initiatives.

-What is Fuzzy Matching?
+What Is Fuzzy Matching?

-Enter fuzzy matching.
 Also known as approximate string matching, fuzzy name matching or fuzzy string matching, fuzzy matching is an AI and machine learning technology that identifies and matches similar or partially matching — but not identical — elements in data table sets.

 This is a foundational first step in building a matching strategy and a core building block of the golden record management found in commercial master data management (MDM) platforms.

-These matching algorithms consider several factors when matching separate records including:
+Fuzzy matching algorithms consider several factors when matching separate records including:

-- Character similarity: The degree of resemblance or likeness between individual characters within the text.
+- Character Similarity: The degree of resemblance or likeness between individual characters within the text.

-- Token-level matching – The process of comparing or matching individual units (tokens) of data within a defined dataset.
+- Token-Level Matching: The process of comparing or matching individual units (tokens) of data within a defined dataset.
 Tokens often represent words, phrases or sequences of characters.

 A common example of fuzzy matching would be matching and/or grouping customer records.
 With manual data entry and formatting standards, there are resulting errors or differences.